-Since GRBs originate from massive stars, the comparison of the GRB rate history and the star-formation rate history as derived by traditional galaxy survey methods (e.g., Madau et al. 1998; Reddy & Steidel 2009; Hopkins & Beacom 2006; Behroozi et al. 2013; Bouwens et al. 2014; see Madau & Dickinson 2014 for a review) imposes a constraint on the degree to which the GRB rate is affected by other factors, as well as an independent check on the star-formation rate history itself.
-Many previous studies have quantitatively compared these two relations in detail; most of these (Daigne et al. 2006; Le & Dermer 2007; Guetta & Piran 2007; Salvaterra & Chincarini 2007; Yüksel et al. 2008; Kistler et al. 2008; Virgili et al. 2011; Robertson & Ellis 2012; Lien et al. 2014, c.f.
-Wanderman & Piran 2010; Elliott et al. 2012; Yu et al. 2015) have concluded that the GRB rate at high redshift is significantly higher than what would be inferred from the galaxy survey-inferred star-formation history.
-This suggested either that the field surveys were insufficiently accounting for the number density of low-luminosity galaxies they do not detect, or that the cosmic GRB production efficiency $\epsilon(z) =$ $\rho{\rm GBB}(z)/\rho{\rm SFB}(z)$ is not constant (due to e.g. metallicity enrichment suppressing the GRB rate at lower redshift): see e.g., Jakobsson et al. (2012); Trenti et al. (2013).
+Since GRBs originate from massive stars, the comparison of the GRB rate history and the SFR history as derived by traditional galaxy survey methods (e.g., Madau et al. 1998; Hopkins & Beacom 2006; Reddy & Steidel 2009; Behroozi et al. 2013; Bouwens et al. 2014; see Madau & Dickinson 2014 for a review) imposes a constraint on the degree to which the GRB rate is affected by other factors, as well as an independent check on the SFR history itself.
+Many previous studies have quantitatively compared these two relations in detail; most of these (Daigne et al. 2006; Guetta & Piran 2007; Le & Dermer 2007; Salvaterra & Chincarini 2007; Kistler et al. 2008; Yüksel et al. 2008; Virgili et al. 2011; Robertson & Ellis 2012; Lien et al. 2014; see.
+Wanderman & Piran 2010; Elliott et al. 2012; Yu et al. 2015) have concluded that the GRB rate at high redshift is significantly higher than what would be inferred from the galaxy-survey-inferred star formation history.
+This suggested either that the field surveys were insufficiently accounting for the number density of low-luminosity galaxies they do not detect, or that the cosmic GRB production efficiency $\epsilon(z) = \rho{\text{GRB}}(z)/\rho{\text{SFR}}(z)$ is not constant (owing to, e.g., metallicity enrichment suppressing the GRB rate at lower redshift; see, e.g., Jakobsson et al. 2012; Trenti et al. 2013).

-We carried out this exercise with our own observations as well, comparing our (selection-unbiased) rate distribution to the most recent estimate of the star-formation rate density out to very high redshifts using the recent galaxy luminosity functions of Madau & Dickinson (2014), integrated down to $L = 10^{-3}L$ galaxies by Robertson et al. (2015).
-We confirm the high-redshift excess (or, equivalently, a low-redshift deficiency) in the GRB rate relative to the UV-inferred star-formation rate: normalizing36 the two curves at z = 2, the $z \sim 5$ GRB rate is in excess of the star-formation rate by a factor of 2-3 and the z < 0.5 GRB rate is below it by a factor of 2-5.
+We carried out this exercise with our own observations as well, comparing our (selection-unbiased) rate distribution with the most recent estimate of the SFR density out to very high redshifts using the recent galaxy luminosity functions of Madau & Dickinson (2014), integrated down to $L = 10^{-3}L$ galaxies by Robertson et al. (2015).
+We confirm the high-redshift excess (or, equivalently, a low-redshift deficiency) in the GRB rate relative to the UV-inferred SFR: normalizing the two curves at z = 2, the $z \sim 5$ GRB rate is in excess of the SFR by a factor of 2-3, and the z < 0.5 GRB rate is below it by a factor of 2-5.

 This provides further support to the notion that the cosmic GRB efficiency may vary over time.
-We emphasize, however, that while the deviation is significant, it is also relatively modest in magnitude: a factor of $\sim 5-10$ across the entire span of cosmic history from z = 5 to $z \sim 0$.
+We emphasize, however, that while the deviation is significant, it is also relatively modest in magnitude: a factor of $\sim 5-10$ across the entire span of cosmic history from z = 5 to $z \sim 0$ .
 In fact, perhaps the more salient conclusion to be drawn from Figure 6 is that strong evolution in the GRB-to-SFR ratio is not observed.
-This argues that the GRB rate's dependency on metallicity must have only low-to-moderate impact on the cosmological rate, in disagreement with models implying strong variations (e.g., the single-star models of Langer & Norman 2006, which require approximately $Z < 0.1 Z{\odot}$, would imply a variation by more than a factor of 40 over this period).
-Earlier analyses using non-uniform afterglow-based samples (Robertson & Ellis 2012; Trenti et al. 2013; Hao & Yuan 2013) have reached similar conclusions but were limited by systematics associated with incomplete redshift measurement; our work confirms that these conclusions hold within an unbiased sample.
+This argues that the GRB rate's dependency on metallicity must have only low to moderate impact on the cosmological rate, in disagreement with models implying strong variations (e.g., the single-star models of Langer & Norman [2006], which require approximately $Z < 0.1 Z{\odot}$ , would imply a variation by more than a factor of 40 over this period).
+Earlier analyses using nonuniform afterglow-based samples (Robertson & Ellis 2012; Hao & Yuan 2013; Trenti et al. 2013) have reached similar conclusions but were limited by systematics associated with incomplete redshift measurement; our work confirms that these conclusions hold within an unbiased sample.